eladg/ffmpeg-by-example/content/examples/1FPQTHQS/recode_your_video_to_match_telegram_video_sticker_spec.md

 enabled: true
 date: '2025-01-17T04:40:08.615Z'
 author: AndrewWang
-title: Recode Your Video To Match Telegram Video Sticker Spec
+title: 'Convert Video to Telegram Video Sticker Format (512px Max, 256KB Limit)'
-description: >
+description: >-
-  The following command will help you resize your video to match Telegram's specification, one side must be exactly 512 pixels in size – the other side can be 512 pixels or less.

-  - `-vf
-  "scale='if(eq(a,1),512,if(gt(a,1),512,-2))':'if(eq(a,1),512,if(gt(a,1),-2,512))'"`:
-  Helps to resize your video to match Telegram's specification, one side must be exactly 512 pixels in size – the other side can be 512 pixels or less.
+  Transform any video into a Telegram-compatible video sticker with automatic resizing and optimization.

+  **Command Breakdown:**

+  The `scale` filter uses conditional logic: `if(eq(a,1),512,if(gt(a,1),512,-2))` for width and `if(eq(a,1),512,if(gt(a,1),-2,512))` for height.

+  This ensures one dimension is exactly 512 pixels while maintaining aspect ratio.

+  **Encoding Settings:**

-  - `-c:v libvpx-vp9`: VP9 encoding
+  - `-c:v libvpx-vp9`: Uses VP9 codec for optimal web compression

-  - `-an`: Remove Audio, since you're making stickers, audios were useless
+  - `-an`: Removes audio (sticker requirement)

-  - `-crf 24 -b:v 0 -r 30`: `crf` and `b:v` controls the quality and
+  - `-crf 24 -b:v 0`: Sets quality to 24 with variable bitrate

-  **-r** controls your video framerate, Telegram has a filesize limit at 256KB, so you might have to raise **crf** value depending on your original video quelity
+  - `-r 30`: Sets 30 FPS framerate

+  The output WebM format meets Telegram's 256KB file size limit while maintaining visual quality for animated stickers.
 categories:
   - video
 tags:
+  - telegram
+  - webm
+  - vp9
   - compression
-  - telegram
 thumbnail_url: null
 terminal_command: >-
   ffmpeg -i video.mp4 -vf